Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 * Test Case: it's the description of something to test.
 The definition is meant to be re-used
 * Test Campaign: a collection of Test Case to run.
 * Test Execution: it's the execution of one Test Case in the context of a Test Campaign
-* Environment: a given Test Excecution can run in different contexts (Same test but different setup)

 Test Case, Test Campaign and Test Execution are 3 different trackers.
-Environment is a property of "Test execution".

 Run a Test Campaign
 -------------------